Jerly08/Accounting_app/backend/prisma/README.md

 - 30 expense transactions (with counter transactions)
 - 10 transfer transactions

+### WIP Data

+The WIP seed script generates:
+- Historical WIP data for all projects (monthly entries for the past 6 months)
+- Future WIP projections (monthly for the next 6 months)
+- Three demo projects with distinct WIP characteristics for presentation purposes

 ## Notes

 - Running the seed scripts will reset any existing data in the tables they affect
 - The transaction seed script requires the main seed script to be run first
+- The WIP seed script can be run independently but works best after the main seed script
+- The WIP transaction seed script should be run after the WIP seed script to ensure accounting balance
 - All generated dates are in the past to avoid issues with future dates